Peter Hoffmann

 done

-Looking at the first rows of the data gives us some insight about the columns and data format
+Looking at the first rows of the data gives us some insight into the columns and data format

 $ head -n4 input/yellow_tripdata_2019-01.csv